pyenv-win/pyenv-win/README.md

    - Add pyenv-win installed path to `easy_install.pth` file which is located in site-package.
 Now pyenv-win is recognised by pip
    - Get updates via pip `pip install --upgrade pyenv-win`
 - If installed via Git
-   - Go to the `%USERPROFILE%/.pyenv/pyenv-win` (which is your installed path) and run `git pull`
+   - Go to the `%USERPROFILE%\.pyenv\pyenv-win` (which is your installed path) and run `git pull`
 - If installed via zip
    - Download the latest zip and extract it
-   - Go to `%USERPROFILE%/.pyenv/pyenv-win/` and replace the folders `libexec` and `bin` with the new ones you just downloaded
+   - Go to `%USERPROFILE%\.pyenv\pyenv-win` and replace the folders `libexec` and `bin` with the new ones you just downloaded

 ## FAQ

 - **Question:** Does pyenv for windows support python2?
-   - **Answer:** Yes, We support python2 from version 2.0.1.
-We support it from 2.0.1 until python.org officially removes it.
+   - **Answer:** Yes, We support python2 from version 2.4+ until python.org officially removes it.
+   - Versions below 2.4 use outdated Wise installers and have issues installing multiple patch versions, unlike Windows MSI and the new Python3 installers that support "extraction" installations.

 - **Question:** Does pyenv for windows support python3?
    - **Answer:** Yes, we support python3 from version 3.0.
 We support it from 3.0 until python.org officially removes it.